SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/page-views-article.md

 With ``PageViewTracking/isTrackedAutomatically-80h6v`` set to `true`, page views are recorded automatically when `viewDidAppear(_:)` is called.

-> Tip: If page view data is unavailable at `viewDidAppear(_:)`, disable automatic tracking and manually trigger the page view later with ``UIKit/UIViewController/trackPageView()``.
+> Tip: If page view data is unavailable in `viewDidAppear(_:)`, disable automatic tracking and manually trigger the page view later with ``UIKit/UIViewController/trackPageView()``.

+### Manually track views

+If automatic tracking is not suitable, you can manually trigger page views using ``Analytics/trackPageView(comScore:commandersAct:)``.

+In general this is best avoided, though, since you are then responsible of correctly tracking appearing and revealed views, as well as views displayed when the app returns from background.

-### Support page views in custom UIKit containers
+### Support automatic page view tracking in custom UIKit containers

-If your app uses custom container view controllers and you want automatic tracking, ensure these containers conform to the ``ContainerPageViewTracking`` protocol.
+For apps utilizing custom container view controllers, ensure these containers conform to the ``ContainerPageViewTracking`` protocol to enable compatibility with automatic tracking.
 Possible behaviors include:

 - **Forward to All Children:** No additional configuration is required in this case.
 - **Selective Forwarding:** Implement ``ContainerPageViewTracking`` to specify active children for measurements.

 > Note: Standard UIKit containers are natively supported by the ``PillarboxAnalytics`` framework.

-### Trigger page views manually

-For advanced use cases or hybrid apps, trigger page views manually using ``Analytics/trackPageView(comScore:commandersAct:)``.

-Whether your application is implemented in SwiftUI, UIKit or a combination of both, you can always trigger a page view manually with ``Analytics/trackPageView(comScore:commandersAct:)``.

-In general this is best avoided, though, since you are then responsible of correctly tracking appearing and revealed views, as well as views displayed when the app returns from background.